-State law allows individuals injured in Marion County to sue for compensation as long as they were less than 51 percent at-fault for the crash that injured them.
+IC §34-51-2-6 allows individuals injured in Marion County to sue for compensation as long as they were less than 51 percent at fault for the crash that injured them.
 If the injured person was texting while driving and that action contributed to the crash, they would have to prove the other driver was more at fault.

 However, the fact that the person was texting when the accident occurred does not automatically bar them from suing the other driver for their negligence.
-Skilled Marion County texting while driving car accident attorneys could help someone sort out who is really to blame for their injuries, and then seek compensation if possible.
+Our Marion County texting while driving car accident attorney can help you sort out liability, and then seek compensation if possible.

-Speak with a Marion County Texting While Driving Car Accident Attorney Today
+Speak with Our Marion County Texting While Driving Car Accident Attorney Today